 What to Look for in a Sandbox

-If you have space and you're planning to keep the sandbox for several years (or you host lots of playdates), consider getting a sandbox that's on the larger side, such as five feet by five feet.
+If you have space and you're planning to keep the sandbox for several years (or you host lots of playdates), consider getting a sandbox that's on the larger side, such as 5 x 5 feet.
 When you're ordering the sandbox, remember that you'll also need to add sand—there are online calculators to help you figure it out, but if you're unsure, contact the manufacturer.

 Most sandboxes are square, but some of the smaller, animal-themed ones tend to be round.
 There are also more unusual options such as octagons.
 If you're choosing a wooden sandbox, look carefully at the perimeter and make sure it has enough space for a child to sit on—otherwise, they'll need to be constantly choosing whether to sit directly in the sand or on the outside.